-Maine Coons are regularly described as large, sociable and confident cats.
-They are said to quite happily fit in with any lifestyle, family, strangers and other pets.
+Maine Coons are generally described as sociable and confident cats.
+They quite happily fit in with any lifestyle, family, strangers and other pets.
 According to many owners, nothing bothers their Maine Coon.
-Is this true of every Maine Coon or?
+Is this true of every Maine Coon?

-It will flinch if someone tries to stroke it and, if possible, will quickly retreat to a place where it can’t be seen or touched.
+A shy cat exhibits nervous, timid behavior in the company of people – especially strangers.
+It will flinch if someone tries to stroke it and, if possible, will retreat to a place where it can’t be seen or touched.

 When a kitten is adopted, remember it has just left its mother and litter-mates and all its familiar smells and surroundings.
 It will need time to adjust to all of these changes.
 If it has been socialized properly it shouldn’t take long for it to adjust to its new home.